centreon/centreon-documentation/en/releases/centreon-core.md

   - Add Okta support
   - Add MS Azure AD / ADFS
   - Add possibility to define with claim is used for Centreon login
-  - Add possibility to define complete url for endpoints
+  - Add possibility to define complete URL for endpoints
   - Add possibility to use client_secret_basic as authentication.
 Based on PR [#9878](https://github.com/centreon/centreon/pull/9878)
   - Allow to do not defined redirect URL.
 Based on PR